Ranking The Best New Shows On Netflix You Can Stream Right Now

 Con: Although the stories are unique for television, the general plotting isn't that inventive.

-The beats of the show are well encapsulated in this, so the brief video is a good test of whether you'd be in or out on the humor.

-It's definitely hard not to get at least roped in by the chemistry between Jane Fonda and Lily Tomlin.

-And here are the shows and movies arriving on Netflix next week:
+And here are the shows and movies arriving on Netflix through the rest of January: